Where?!

 Black room (multi-sensory room)

-The white room is the “movement room” where we give physiotherapy, Sherborne or other similar activities.
+The white classroom is the “movement classroom” where we organise physiotherapy, Sherborne and other similar activities.

 physio